shulmeister/mytube/SETUP_GUIDE.md

 # 🌊 Shulmeister's MyTube - Complete Setup Guide

 This guide will help you set up and run the Phish stream relay system on any computer.
-This is a self-hosted HLS stream relay that automatically pulls daily Phish shows from forbinaquarium.com and serves them through a YouTube-style interface.
+This is a self-hosted HLS stream relay that automatically pulls daily Phish shows from your configured stream source and serves them through a YouTube-style interface.

 ## 📋 Prerequisites